-Embry-Riddle does not maintain apartments or quarters for married students.
+Embry-Riddle does not ordinarily maintain apartments or quarters for married students.
 However, there are many furnished apartments and homes for rent in the area.
 Several trailer parks are located within a few miles of the school for the convenience of those students owning or desiring to rent a trailer.
-The office of the Dean of Students maintains listings of available married-student rentals.
+For information on living accomodations, please contact the Director of Student Housing.